 As the Big Apple welcomes new residents from all over the world, each of its five boroughs changes and expands with every passing year.
 Living in the Bronx is a chance to truly immerse yourself in the unwavering pride of NYC, remaining close to Manhattan while keeping that tight-knit neighborhood energy the city is known for.

 The history of The Bronx is just as rich as its vast diversity.
-Earning the nickname due to its proximity to The Bronx River, the title was later shortened, becoming known in the long run as just The Bronx.
+Earning the nickname due to its proximity to the Bronx River, the title was later shortened, becoming known in the long run as just The Bronx.
 As the only borough with “the” in the title, this fun fact about the Bronx speaks to its early development.

 The Bronx Population

 It is somewhat hard to comprehend that over 1.47 million people live in the 42-and-a-half square miles that make up The Bronx.
-According to a 2017 census count, The Bronx population grew more than any other borough that year, a stunning 6.2%.
+According to a 2017 census count, the Bronx population grew more than any other borough that year, a stunning 6.2%.
 Though the city as a whole still grows, research shows that the pace of growth is beginning to steady out.

 NYC Living with a Lower Price Tag